Our History

 Purchasing land for conservation is the first step; making the forest and its biodiversity truly “eternal” is a constant labor of education, community involvement, control and protection, maintenance, administration, and much more.
 MCL has identified the following priorities for donations to support the operations and growth of the organization:

-• Endowment Fund: This “eternal fund” was created to receive and invest specific donations, to support the conservation o the BEN in perpetuity.
+- Endowment Fund: This “eternal fund” was created to receive and invest specific donations, to support the conservation of the Children's Eternal Rainforest in perpetuity.

-To continue environmental education programming for children, youth and adults in the surrounding communities of the BEN.
+- Environmental Education: To continue environmental education programming for children, youth and adults in neighboring communities.

-• General Donations: To be used where it is needed most.
+- General Donations: To be used where needed most.

 Follow us: